lift/framework/lift-base/lift-json/README.md

 FAQ
 ===

-1. Q: I have a JSON object and I want to extract it to a case class:
+Q1: I have a JSON object and I want to extract it to a case class:

     scala> case class Person(name: Sting, age: Int) scala> val json = """{"name":"joe","age":15}"""